GerardWassink/gawclock/README.md

 The display is a TM1637 module.
 Both with their respective libraries (credits in the code).

+In the construction I used the old casing from an old nixie clock my father built way back.
+That clock did not work anymore, so I recreated it with modern parts.
+It's an hommage to my father.

 ## Operating

 #### Date - Time